-Fiscal 2018 bonuses were paid in August 2018 and February 2019, respectively.
-The increase in NIAT for 2018 compared to 2017 was 21%, resulting in the CEO receiving the maximum distribution of 5.5% of the profit sharing pool for the year, with the payment made in August 2018 based on the funds available through June 30, 2018 and the balance paid in February 2019 based on the funds available for the year ended December 31, 2018.
-The total profit sharing pool for the year ended December 31, 2018 were \$6,810,400 and resulted in the CEO receiving a total 2018 profit sharing payment of \$374,600.
+Fiscal 2020 bonuses were paid in August 2020 and February 2021, respectively.
+The decrease in NIAT for 2020 compared to 2019 was 17.2%, resulting in the CEO receiving a distribution of 3.6% of the profit sharing pool for the year, with the payment made in August 2020 based on the funds available through June 30, 2020 and the balance paid in February 2021 based on the funds available for the year ended December 31, 2020.
+The total profit sharing pool for the year ended December 31, 2020 was \$5,664,600 and resulted in the CEO receiving a total 2020 profit sharing payment of \$206,200.

-The total amount of the Executive Officer Profit Sharing Pool was also based on a 21% increase in NIAT for the year ended December 31, 2018 over the year ended December 31, 2017 and equaled 10% of the total profit sharing pool, the maximum distribution amount for the executive officers other than the CEO.
-A payment was made in August 2018 based on the results through June 30, 2018, with the balance paid in February 2019 based on the results for the year ended December 31, 2018.
-As noted above, the amount of the Executive Officer Profit Sharing Pool allocated to individual executive officers, other than the CEO, was primarily a result of the change in NIAT, individual distributions were ultimately based on a performance evaluation, conducted by the CEO, considering internal equity among the executive officers and other individual performance factors, including:
+The total amount of the executive officer profit sharing pool was also based on a 17.2% decrease in NIAT for the year ended December 31, 2020 over the year ended December 31, 2019 and equaled 6% of the total profit sharing pool.
+A payment was made in August 2020 based on the results through June 30, 2020, with the balance paid in February 2021 based on the results for the year ended December 31, 2020.
+As noted above, the amount of the executive officer profit sharing pool allocated to individual executive officers, other than the CEO, was primarily a result of the change in NIAT, individual distributions were ultimately based on a performance evaluation, conducted by the CEO, considering internal equity among the executive officers and other individual performance factors, including:

-- P. Stephen Appelbaum: overall stewardship of corporate financial processes, reporting, and controls. - Gary B. Langfitt: leadership and growth of the Company's Expense Management business units. - Robert J. Mathias: ongoing growth of the Company's banking subsidiary while maintaining excellent credit quality. - Mark A. Campbell: leadership and growth of the Company's Transportation Information Services business unit. - James M. Cavellier: leadership and ongoing development of the Company's technology vision and strategic plan to ensure effective, efficient and secure systems and technologies.
+- P. Stephen Appelbaum: overall stewardship of corporate financial processes, reporting, and controls. - Gary B. Langfitt: leadership and growth of the Company's Expense Management business units. - Dwight D. Erdbruegger: ongoing growth of the Company's banking subsidiary while maintaining excellent credit quality. - Mark A. Campbell: leadership and growth of the Company's Transportation Information Services business unit. - James M. Cavellier: leadership and ongoing development of the Company's technology vision and strategic plan to ensure effective, efficient and secure systems and technologies.